sfago2024/www/content/workshops.md

 ) }}

 {{ workshop(
-  name="The Castro: Tales of the Village – Walking Tour", presenter=""
+  name="The Castro: Tales of the Village – Walking Tour – SOLD OUT", presenter=""
 ) }}